-Ongoing support which the Council and community hub provide to those previously classed as shielding to remain in place during second lockdown.
+Ongoing support which the Council and community hub provide for those previously classed as shielding to remain in place during second lockdown.

 Programme Office for mass vaccination established, with expertise from across health services and the Council.
-Similar programme about to be established for mass-testing programme.
+Similar programme about to be established for masstesting programme.

-Shielded Residents and the Food Response
+Shielded residents and the food response

-Whilst shielding hasn't been re-introduced, local letter sent via GPs on how to get support locally using COVID Helpline.
+While shielding hasn't been re-introduced, local letter is sent via GPs on how to get support locally using COVID-19 Helpline.
 Move away nationally from direct food provision to supporting self-sufficiency.
-CEV to register for preferential supermarket slot and to a local support offer.
+CEV people to register for preferential supermarket slot and to a local support offer.
 For those not able to use this, our helpline will support.

 Numbers using food response slowly increasing.
 Food response continues to support clinical or financial vulnerability.
-Focus for food response remains providing access to holistic support which looks at issues beyond food support needs to root causes.
+Focus for food response remains providing access to holistic support, which looks at issues beyond food support needs to root causes.

-Call handlers pro-actively contacting identified CEV residents to provide food support if needed (based on intelligence from PRI).26 residents have been contacted so far-4 requiring immediate food.
+Call handlers proactively contacting identified CEV residents to provide food support if needed (based on intelligence from PRI).
+26 residents have been contacted so far, 4 requiring immediate food.

-24 NOV 2020 ---
+24 NOVEMBER 2020 ---- 25 NOVEMBER 2020

-- 25 NOV 2020
+Christmas bubbles announced for 5 days over Christmas.

-Christmas bubbles announced for 5 days over Xmas.
 Emergency food and support hub on standby for demand increase - New Food Response Team largely in place.
 Our Manchester Food Partnership launched to increase skills and knowledge of food providers and help food providers make connections with other support services.
-Planning for Christmas mapping provision and referrals to services.
+Planning for Christmas - mapping provision and referrals to services.

-Domestic abuse community services at over capacity.
+Domestic abuse community services at overcapacity.
 Previous lockdown saw a steady increase in referrals.